Utsabab/SLACscripts/README.md

 Remember to import right client and master script before running mpi_driver.py each time
 ------------------------------------------------------------------------------------------------------------

-badpixel.py -- script to cover the bad pixels on detector pad to reduce unwanted peaks in an image

 $running badpixel.py
 ====================
 ./runbadpixel
 ------------------------------------------------------------------------------------------------------------

-parser.py -- script to parse the indexed stream file to get the predicted x and y coordinates

 Remember to change the source file inside the code itself before running the script